tsherif/gl-utils/README.md

   });
 ```

-Both return objects containing properties `vertices`, the vertex positions, and `normals`, the vertex normals.
+Both return objects containing properties `vertices`, the vertex positions, `normals`, the vertex normals, and
+`texture_coords` containing the texture coordinates.